ohler55/opee/README.md

  - Added a rescuer attribute to the Env for global error handling.

- - Added Collector and Job classes.
+ - Added Collector and Job classes along with unit tests.

 # Plans and Notes